-Our primary sources of recurring noninterest income are service charges and fees on deposit accounts, loan fees, gain (loss) on the sale of investment securities, gains on the sale of mortgage loans, government guaranteed loan income, net and other income.
+Our primary sources of recurring noninterest income are service charges and fees on deposit accounts, loan fees, (loss) gain on the sale of securities, gains on the sale of mortgage loans held for sale, government guaranteed loan income, net equity method investment income and other income.
 Noninterest income does not include loan origination fees, which are generally recognized over the life of the related loan as an adjustment to yield using the interest method.